BoltFlash/cPlusPlusProjects/README.md

-# CPSC 2121 Lab Assignments
+# CPSC 2120 Lecture and Lab Assignments
-Lab assignments done in C++ for the Algorithms and Data Structures course of Clemson University.
+Lecture and lab assignments done in C++ for the Algorithms and Data Structures course of Clemson University.